simeononsecurity/simeononsecurity.ch/content/articles/safeguarding-controlled-unclassified-information/index.en.md

 Ensuring the protection of CUI involves implementing robust security measures, such as access controls, encryption, and monitoring systems.
 Organizations must also establish comprehensive policies and procedures to govern the handling and sharing of CUI, including training programs to educate employees on the importance of safeguarding sensitive information.

-Furthermore, organizations should regularly assess and update their security practices to stay ahead of evolving threats and vulnerabilities.
+Also, organizations should regularly assess and update their security practices to stay ahead of evolving threats and vulnerabilities.
 This includes conducting risk assessments, implementing security awareness programs, and staying informed about emerging technologies and best practices in information security.

 ### The History and Evolution of CUI